 Serial numbers are generated from the Verify Platform.
 The CMO / packaging line returns serial numbers used in production to the Verify Platform.

 Using our standards-based Partner Integration Module, the Verify Platform sends the serial numbers to the Central EU Hub, which serves as routing point for serial numbers to National Hubs.

 Dispensers use the National Hubs to verify serial numbers.
-National Hubs update the Central EU Hub, which in turn notifies other national systems that dispensed serial # is valid.
+National Hubs update the Central EU Hub, which in turn notifies other national systems that dispensed serial number is valid.

 National systems allow pharmacies or other registered parties (wholesalers, self-dispensing doctors or hospital pharmacies) to check a product’s authenticity.